 The mode-level support described in Section III-B is defined for the interactions that span the extended time along the time dimension.
-Therefore, its basis is a macroscopic bird'seye view of the interactions.
+Therefore, its basis is a macroscopic bird's-eye view of the interactions.
 However, process-level support is defined for each event that occurs along the time dimension.
 Its basis is a microscopic view for the interaction at the level of each PCM process.
 The MHP/RT defines four processing modes by considering the manner in which System 1 and System 2 concern the event occurring at time T.

 1) Four Processing Modes: Conscious/Unconscious Processes Before/After an Event: Experiences associated with the activities of an individual are characterized by a series of events, each of which is recognized by a person consciously.
-As shown in Figure 1, the behavior is defined as a time series of events, " $\cdots \rightarrow$ [Event at $T{N-1}$ ] $\rightarrow$ [Event at $T_N$ ] $\rightarrow$ [Event at $T{N+1}$ ]...."
-We focus on a particular event that occurs at the absolute time $T_N$ .
-For the event to occur at $T_N$ , the MHP/RT assumes that there should have existed the conscious processes of System 2 and unconscious processes of System 1 before $T_N$ .
-For the executed event at $T_N$ , the MHP/RT assumes that there might exist unconscious System 1 processes and conscious System 2 processes, concerning the event after $T_N$ .
-The behavior of the MHP/RT appears as though it works in one of four processing modes [1] [14] at a time before and after the event at $T_N$ .
-They are shown at the bottom of Figure 1.
+As shown in Figure 1, the behavior is defined as a time series of events, " $\cdots \rightarrow$ [Event at T{N-1}] \rightarrow [Event at T_N] \rightarrow [Event at T{N+1}] · · · ." focus on a particular event that occurs at the absolute time T_N .
+For the event to occur at T_N , the MHP/RT assumes that there should have existed the conscious processes of System 2 and unconscious processes of System 1 before T_N .
+For the executed event at T_N , the MHP/RT assumes that there should exist unconscious System 1 processes and conscious System 2 processes, concerning the event after T_N .
+The behavior of the MHP/RT appears as though it works in one of four processing modes [2][15] at a time before and after the event at T_N .
+They are shown at the bottom of